 Lightweight folding wheelchairs are great options for temporary injuries, or long-distance users that may be able to walk for 10 minutes, but need a compact wheelchair for those times when they don’t have the strength or energy to continue walking.

-Blue in color, the final model on our list is super light, weighing just 19 pounds in total.
-This unit is a little different than the models previously reviewed because they have a footrest bar rather than two separate footrests.
+Blue in color, the #1 model on our list is the Drive Medical Super Light transport chair.
+Weighing just 19 pounds in total this unit is easily portable and can fold up in a flash.
+This model is a little different than lightweight wheelchairs in that it has a footrest bar instead of two separate footrests.

 Composite wheels are present to ensure that this is one of the best lightweight wheelchairs on the market today.
 A standard lock is present on the back wheels to keep the user from moving their chair too much and to keep the chair safely in position.